by Tony Karp

 returns it to the Wizards Guild for its evaluation.

-- The lost submission has been restored and evaluated.<br>The Scientific/Technical committee is ready to begin its awards ceremony.<br>The Sci/Tech wizards are wearing their award tuxedos. - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -
+- A winning wizard accepting a Sci/Tech award. - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -

 The dragon represents the power of the wizard.